With illustrations by nationally-syndicated editorial cartoonist Walt Carr.

 mem-noir: [mem-nwär] NOUN, A brief memoir, written in short paragraphs, concerned with being a person of the Black race within the context of a specified subject.
 Visual art or photographs, especially biographical in nature, are often incorporated.

 A Pamela Woolford Project

-Supported in part by a grant from the Maryland State Arts Council, a Changemaker Challenge Award from Horizon Foundation and United Way of Central Maryland, and a NES Artist Residency in Iceland, Carter, Clinton, Trump: A Mem-Noir will be three standalone pieces of art—a Pamela Woolford literary memoir with drawings by editorial cartoonist Walt Carr, a video-book version of the memoir, and an exhibition with augmented-reality performative photos of Woolford and 360° video footage—all provoking the question “What legacy do U.S. presidents leave black Americans through their bigotry against the black race?”
-In the project Pamela Woolford explores bruises of our nation’s racial history left on Woolford, a black woman from the planned integrated American town of Columbia, Maryland, amidst this nation's legacy of enslavement of Black people, like her.
+Supported in part by a grant from the Maryland State Arts Council, a Changemaker Challenge Award from Horizon Foundation and United Way of Central Maryland, and a NES Artist Residency in Iceland, Carter, Clinton, Trump: A Mem-Noir will be two standalone pieces of art, a Pamela Woolford literary memoir with drawings by editorial cartoonist Walt Carr and an interactive, multi-sensory exhibition with augmented-reality performative photos and videos of Woolford.
+The memoir provokes the question “What legacy do U.S. presidents leave Black Americans through their bigotry against the Black race?”
+In the project Pamela Woolford explores bruises of our nation’s racial history left on Woolford, a Black woman from the planned integrated American town of Columbia, Maryland, amidst this nation's legacy of enslavement of Black people, like her.
 The memoir includes an appendix on Black freedom visionaries from her hometown.